SyedMuhammadHunain/webcode25-finconnect-backend/README.md

 # 🚀 FinConnect - Full-Stack Application

 Welcome to **FinConnect**!
-This project is a backend sandbox portal where developers can register, subscribe to a plan, and access a suite of mock financial APIs.
+This project is a full-stack sandbox portal where developers can register, subscribe to a plan, and access a suite of mock financial APIs.
 The system is secured with JWT and RBAC, and is designed for extensibility, clean code, and a modern developer experience.

 ---